 Headed by the award-winning Valuer, Geoff Whitefield this appraisal practice offers several flexible service options, including: Home-visits (Mr Whitefield will bring a portable laboratory to your home, office, bank vault or Solicitor's office and carry out the appraisal and valuation of your jewellery, silverware and watches on-site.
 This is especially welcome if you... [more info, fees, reviews etc]

 Stoke-on-Trent, Staffordshire, UK

-Skillfully balancing reliability and professionalism, Heather Callaway has a longstanding reputation for providing thorough and accurate valuations in the gem trade.
+Skilfully balancing reliability and professionalism, Heather Callaway has a longstanding reputation for providing thorough and accurate valuations in the gem trade.
 A certified gemmologist (FGA and DGA of The Gemmological Association of Great Britain) and Fellow of the Institute of Registered Valuers, she began her own appraisal practice after 18 years of valuing at prestigious companies in the UK, including Fellows Auctioneers and Plants the Jewellers.
-She says, "I fell in love with the jewellery industry straight away and was inspired by... [more]
+She says, "I fell in love with the jewellery industry straight away and was inspired by... [more info, fees, reviews etc]

 PKW Jewellery Valuations Ltd

 A professionally prepared jewellery valuation should be created with an independent unbiased approach, backed by sound knowledge & experience and the jewellery expert who writes the report should be held to account by appraisal authorities.
 This is exactly what you get when you commission the services of PKW Jewellery Valuations.

 Phil Withington, owner and principal valuer / appraiser, has over four decades of jewellery industry experience, provides a confidential and impartial service, direct to you the client.
 You will receive a personal consultation ... [more info, fees, reviews etc]

 Only those specifically referred to on this page are described here